 Many STIs increase your risk of catching HIV, so you should make sure you find out whether you have Chlamydia, gonorrhea or any other STI.

-You can get tested for HIV with a home test kit
+You can get tested for HIV with a home HIV test

-, or by visiting a nurse for a rapid HIV test
+kit, or by visiting a nurse for an instant HIV test

 Common myths about catching HIV